 I have a love-hate relationship with weight-measuring scales.
-They're indeed valuable as a quantitative tool, and clinically a useful measure for tracking body composition.
-But for many, hoping on the scales can become such an anxiety-fueled, stress hormone-inducing experience, where it's believed the number between our toes somehow corresponds to our self-worth.
+They're indeed valuable as a quantitative tool, and clinically useful for tracking body composition.
+But for many, hoping on the scales can be such an anxiety-fuelled, stress hormone-inducing experience, where it's believed the number between our toes somehow corresponds to our self-worth.
 It really, really doesn't.
 We are so much more than a number.

 Scales don't tell the whole picture.
 They can't tell us if we're building muscle (keeping in mind muscle weighs more than fat), our energy levels are skyrocketing, or if we're sleeping better.
 They can't tell if our blood work is improving or we're feeling more confident because we're choosing to look after ourselves.
 They can't tell if we're a good person or who we truly are.
 Hence, that number being undeserving to hold any part of our self-esteem.